AFixt/meetabl-api/docs/standards/sql-standards-and-patterns.md

 1. All MySQL databases should use InnoDB as the engine
 2. All MySQL databases should use `DEFAULT CHARSET = utf8mb4 COLLATE = utf8mb4_0900_ai_ci`;
 3. All MySQL databases should have a column, `inc` set to be an auto incrementing integer.
-This should be an index, but not be used as a referenceable primary key.
+This should be an index, but MUST NOT be used as a referenceable primary key.
 It is rather used to help MySQL indexing.

 ## Table Naming Conventions